The $60 Billion Problem

 | 5 | Ineffective | No meaningful evidence of benefit in humans, or evidence actively shows it does not work for its primary claimed purpose. |

-This tier tells you whether the ingredient is worth taking at all.
-If something is Tier 4 or Tier 5, it does not matter how well a brand manufactured it.
+This tier answers the first question: is the ingredient worth taking at all?
+If it lands at Tier 4 or Tier 5, it does not matter how beautifully a brand manufactured it.

 Tier 2: Execution Score (per product, 0-100)

-For ingredients that have meaningful evidence (Tiers 1-3), we score individual products on four equally weighted pillars, each worth up to 25 points:
+For ingredients that actually have evidence behind them (Tiers 1-3), we score each individual product on four equally weighted pillars, 25 points each.

-Dosing & Form (0-25): Does the product deliver the clinically effective dose identified in published RCTs?
-Does it use the most bioavailable form?
-A magnesium oxide product scores lower than magnesium glycinate because the research shows dramatically different absorption rates.
+Dosing & Form (0-25): Does the product give you the clinically effective dose identified in published RCTs, in a form your body can use?
+A magnesium oxide product scores lower than magnesium glycinate here for one reason: the research shows your body takes them up very differently.

-Purity Verification (0-25): Has the product been independently tested by a third party - USP, NSF, ConsumerLab, BSCG, or Informed Choice?
-There is a meaningful difference between a facility following GMP standards and a specific product having its contents verified by an independent lab.
+Purity Verification (0-25): Has an outside lab actually checked this product - USP, NSF, ConsumerLab, BSCG, or Informed Choice?
+"Made in a GMP facility" and "this specific bottle had its contents verified by an independent lab" are not the same promise, and the gap between them matters.

 Value (0-25): Cost per clinically effective daily dose.
-Not cost per pill.
-Not cost per serving.
-If a product contains 150mg of an ingredient whose clinical dose is 600mg, you need four servings per day.
-The true cost is four times what the label math suggests.
+Not cost per pill, not cost per serving.
+If a product contains 150mg of an ingredient whose clinical dose is 600mg, you need four servings per day - so the real cost is four times what the label math suggests.
 This is the single metric most review sites get wrong.

-Transparency (0-25): Does the label disclose every ingredient and its exact amount?
-Does it specify the form used?
-Or does it hide behind a "Proprietary Blend" that lists five ingredients but only tells you the total weight?
+Transparency (0-25): Does the label tell you every ingredient and its exact amount, and which form it uses?
+Or does it disappear into a "Proprietary Blend" that lists five ingredients and gives you only the total weight?

 A product scoring 85-100 is excellent across all four pillars.
-A product scoring below 40 has serious problems in multiple areas.
-Full score interpretation is on the methodology page.
+One scoring below 40 has serious problems in more than one place.
+The full score interpretation is on the methodology page.

 Category-by-Category Evidence Summary

-Below is an honest summary of where the evidence stands across the 15 supplement categories we cover.
-This is not marketing.
-Some of these categories contain ingredients with strong research.
-Others are dominated by hype.
-Browse all categories on the categories index.
+Here is an honest map of where the evidence stands across the 15 supplement categories we cover.
+No marketing.
+Some are full of ingredients with strong research behind them; others run mostly on hype, and it is worth knowing which is which before you spend.
+You can browse them all on the categories index.

 | Category | Evidence Landscape | Key Takeaway |